 Our team of financial analysts strives to provide you with the most accurate and up to date information possible.
 We measure each credit card within its category to find the most beneficial cards available today.
 For our secured credit cards, we analyzed several factors including annual fees, APRs, any rewards or benefits, eligibility, deposit requirements, and line of credit limits.
 Credit cards scored higher when they offered favorable terms and benefits for cardholders.

 Most important features of secured credit cards

-While there are numerous factors that went into our decision about which were the best secured credit cards in 2023, these were the most prominent features that were weighed:
+While there are numerous factors that went into our decision about which were the best secured credit cards, these were the most prominent features that were weighed:

 A secured credit card with steep annual fees doesn’t take its clientele into consideration.
 Many people who are applying for these cards are doing so because they don’t have a steady income or enough disposable income to cover basic costs.
 Tacking on a high annual fee is almost self-defeating.
 Only credit cards with no or low annual fee made it on our list.